 Officially launched on 27 August 2018 at the 4th Singapore Regional Business Forum, the SBF IC will be project-driven and will focus on four sectors – utilities, transport, telecommunications, built environment – across two geographical regions, namely Southeast Asia and South Asia.

-Serving as the SBF Infrastructure Committee’s Founding Chairman is Mr Pek Lian Guan, SBF Vice Chairman and Executive Director and CEO, Tiong Seng Holdings Ltd, who will be joined by 14 key stakeholders from infrastructure related sectors in Singapore, such as construction, utilities, urban planning, legal and financial services.
+SBF IC’s Founding Chairman is Mr Pek Lian Guan, SBF Vice Chairman and Executive Director and CEO of Tiong Seng Holdings Ltd. The committee consists of 14 members who come from infrastructure-related sectors in Singapore, such as construction, utilities, urban planning, and legal and financial services.

-The Infrastructure Committee is currently calling for companies from the utilities, transport, telecommunications, built environment and professional services sectors to join the Committee’s database for information and updates on projects.
-Interested companies can fill in the registration form below.
+The SBF IC is currently calling for companies from the utilities, transport, telecommunications, built environment and professional services sectors to join the Committee’s interest group to receive information and updates on infrastructure projects.
+Interested companies can register via this link.